vschmidt94/cvschmidt.com/cv.markdown

 _Intel Corp., Folsom CA_

 <div style="padding-left:20px; padding-bottom:14px">
-Graphics Testing Automation & Execution (GTA-X) core developer team.
+Graphics Testing Automation & Execution (GTA-X) core developer team within the Intel Architecture, Graphics, and Software (IAGS) group .
 Contribute new features and improvements to Intel's GTA-X products used to enable access and test automation for the development of Intel's graphics driver. <br />
 <br />
 Focused on the Remote Interactive Lab (RIL) modules.
-RIL enables engineers anywhere in the world to connect with hardware platforms located in Intel labs around the world to debug, test, and develop for graphics driver projects.
+RIL enables engineers anywhere in the world to connect with hardware platforms located in Intel labs worldwide to debug, test, and develop for graphics driver projects.
 This includes both legacy platforms and new platform development.<br />
 <br />
 Technology stack: Python, TypeScript, Flask, Angular, Bash, SQL